hlascelles/karina_personal_website/_posts/notes/2025-01-01-thoughts-on-food.md

 Think fruits instead of fruit juice, salads with whole grains instead of with pasta or bread (flour-based products), and the best bit - not peeling fruits and vegetables unless absolutely necessary.
 Unlike protein, there is no such thing as too much fibre, so there is no need to count - the more minimally processed plants I eat, the better.
 There is definitely such thing as too little fibre, and that's a danger because fibre is the only macro that is not craveable.
-When eating a low-fat meal, I reach for cheese or olive oil; when eating a low-carb meal, I reach for bread; when eating salad as the only vegetarian option in a restaurant, I crave something substantial (protein); but I've never had a "need more fibre" feeling.
+When eating a low-fat meal, I reach for dairy or olive oil; when eating a low-carb meal, I reach for bread; when eating salad as the only vegetarian option in a restaurant, I crave something substantial (protein); but I've never had a "need more fibre" feeling.

 ##### Micros

-Our bodies need a lot of different micros.
+The list of micros our bodies need is long.
 The most fun strategy for getting enough of all of them is eating a diverse diet.
 Before refrigeration and supermarkets, diversity was enforced by seasons (though winters were bleak).
 Nowadays, living in a big city, I have no concept of when courgettes are in season - they are always on a supermarket shelve.